agl-alexglopez/ccc/README.md

     = ccc_fpq_init((int[40]){}, CCC_LES, int_cmp, NULL, NULL, 40);
 ```

 For flat containers, fixed capacity is straightforward.
 Once space runs out, further insertion functions will fail and report that failure in different ways depending on the function used.
+If other behavior occurs when space runs out, such as ring buffer behavior for the flat double ended queue, it will be documented in the header of that container.

 For non-flat containers that can't assume they are stored contiguously in memory, the initialization looks like this when allocation is prohibited.